I’m Like You: How to Segment Voter Contact Lists

 Sample phonebanking script: Appealing to community ties

 • “Good evening!
-I am calling on behalf of Mary – the daughter of renowned pillar of the Black community and organizer, Mrs Alexandra Aaliyah.
+I am calling on behalf of Mary, the daughter of a renowned pillar of the Black community and organizer, Mrs Alexandra Aaliyah.
 May I share how helping her mother agitate in her youth taught her what policies the black community needs?

 • “Yes, go ahead.”